jiangjiang001/jianggong.github.io/_pages/about.md

 ======
 My research focuses on the analysis and design of the high-performance clock generation system and its building blocks, specifically:

-* Clock generator architecture design
+** Clock generator architecture design**
-  =
 * Low-jitter PLL design
-  =
   * Ultra-low phase noise and wide-tuning-range VCO design =
 * Low-nose reference oscillator design based on BAW/SAW/MEMS =